PyChina/weekly/content/Issue/issue-370.md

 - [与 Python 持续集成](https://pycoders.com/link/1690/web)
     + REAL PYTHON video

-In this course, you’ll learn the core concepts behind Continuous Integration (CI) and why they are essential for modern software engineering teams.
+In this course, you'll learn the core concepts behind Continuous Integration (CI) and why they are essential for modern software engineering teams.
 Find out how to how set up Continuous Integration for your Python project to automatically create environments, install dependencies, and run tests.

 (`是也乎:`